Free eBook: Increase traffic to your website

 4. Prepare for a bump in the road

-You should be prepared for slow business periods or the loss of a key client, covering weeks, months or even years.
+You should be prepared for slow business periods or the loss of a key client, covering weeks, months, or even years.
 Review a best and worst-case scenario, and strengthen relationships with your creditors.
 If you think you’re going to be late paying, then let them know in advance.
-This is particularly important for credit cards, tax office payments and loans – it’s always much better to be open and honest from as early as possible, and chances are they’ll be more flexible than you might imagine.
+This is particularly important for credit cards, tax office payments, and loans – it’s always much better to be open and honest from as early as possible, and chances are they’ll be more flexible than you might imagine.
 Also, rather than spending, make sure you’ve got a good cash buffer in place – ideally three month’s overheads.

 5. Manage your own debt levels

-Your own debt should also be managed as much as possible, even if business is booming and cash flow is good.
+Your own debt should also be managed as much as possible, even if the business is booming and cash flow is good.
 As we all know, this can rapidly change.
 In general, stop spending, stop borrowing, and start focusing on getting rid of debt.
-As we can see with the recent financial problems experienced by mining magnates Nathan Tinkler and Andrew Forrest, their companies are so debt laden that any swing in the share price or the iron ore prices reduces their asset valuations and affects their cash flow.
+As we can see with the recent financial problems experienced by mining magnates Nathan Tinkler and Andrew Forrest, their companies are so debt-laden that any swing in the share price or the iron ore prices reduces their asset valuations and affects their cash flow.
 When their cash flow is affected, they start to have problems paying loans and bills on time.
 Whether you are Fortescue or you are Bob’s Hardware, too much debt is very risky.
 So don’t bet the farm.

 Your email address will not be published.
-All fields are mandatory
+Required fields are marked *